keymon/terraform-snippets/bosh-lite/README.md

 bin/provision_cf
 ```

-Now you can deploy an app:
+And you are ready to deploy an app:
 ```
 # Login in CF, create a org+space, etc
 cf api --skip-ssl-validation https://api.10.244.0.34.xip.io